 What exactly counts as a “Pit Bull” is a bit complicated.
 Initially, this breed only referred to the American Pit Bull Terrier, which the UK Kennel Club recognized in 1927.

 The American Kennel Club didn’t recognize this breed until years later.
-When it did add the Pit Bull to their list of recognized breeds, the kennel club decided to change the name to the American Staffordshire Terrier.
+When it did add the Pit Bull to their list of recognized breeds, the AKC decided to change the name to the American Staffordshire Terrier.

 For a time, the American Staffordshire Terrier and American Pit Bull Terrier were the same dogs.
 However, they grew apart over the decades – and now, whether they are the same breed or not is entirely up in the air.
 It depends on who you ask!

 The division of Pit Bull breeds gets more complicated from there.
-What exactly counts as a Pit Bull and what doesn’t primarily depend on where you’re located in the world.
+What exactly counts as a Pit Bull and what doesn’t primarily depends on where you’re located in the world.

 Five different breeds are often recognized as Pit Bulls.
 We’ll take a look at each of them below.